luxodd/arcade-documentation/docs/arcade-launch/unity-plugin/in-game-transactions.md

 **Behavior:**

 - Before showing the Restart popup, the game developer **must send the current session results to the server** using `_webSocketCommandHandler.SendLevelEndRequestCommand`.
 This is important because if the player chooses **Restart**, a new session will start and the previous progress will be lost.
-- If the player selects **Restart** → returns `SessionOptionAction.Restart`.
-The system will automatically create a new session, and the game should initialize a clean start (reset level progress, scene, etc.).
+- If the player selects **Restart** → the **system automatically processes the choice** and **creates a new game session**.
+The game does **not** receive any callback or response — no additional logic is required on the game side beyond sending the session results beforehand.
 - If the player selects **End** → returns `SessionOptionAction.End`.
 In this case, control is returned back to the game, and the developer should call `_webSocketService.BackToSystem()` to return control to the system.

+> **Important:** The Restart flow is fully automated after sending session results.
+The game should not attempt to manually restart or reinitialize the session.

-> **Tip:** Use a unified handler for results and route behavior with a simple `switch`.
+> **Tip:** Use a unified handler for results and route behavior with a simple `switch` for Continue popups only.

 ---